 Cache Redis for Users CLI¶

 Using a control panel to roll out a large number of Redis installations for LiteSpeed might be too difficult.
 To address this, we provide a command-line interface (CLI).
-This can also help in installing systems where use of a control panel may be problematic.
+This can also help when installing on systems where use of a control panel may be problematic.

 This is done with the redis_user_action.sh program, found in /usr/local/cpanel/whostmgr/docroot/cgi/lsws/bin/.

-This program must be run as root and can be used to do most everything that can be done with the Cache Redis interface.
-If there is an error it will return a non-zero program return code.
+This program must be run as root and can be used to do almost everything that can be done with the Cache Redis interface.
+If there is an error, it will return a non-zero exit code.

 Tip

-The use of this program begins with the first parameter which is an action.
+This program begins with an action as the first parameter.
 Additional parameters depend on the action specified.

 Syntax: